 What are we doing?
 We're creating the vision for a better way in all the messaging that we drive, so whatever challenge it is that your customers are facing today, we are building a message and a positioning statement that helps them understand that it exists and that we can help them solve it.
 The other piece that we're doing is we're actually showcasing those who have actually accomplished it.
 So that's where our customer references come in.

-A lot of organisations, especially with the Zscaler brand, it's kind of a transition to go from the old world to this new world of cloud.
+A lot of organizations, especially with the Zscaler brand, it's kind of a transition to go from the old world to this new world of the cloud.
 And the best way to actually get people over that hump, or that fear of embracing a new way, or new architecture, is showing others who have done that.
 A lot of you are working with customers, you're building out customer references, or doing customer interviews, right?
 That's half the battle already when you think about it.

 The other piece is providing them with a way to actually do it.
 This product that you're building positioning for, building these decks for, and hopefully pitching those decks as well for is doing that.
 So, product marketers are already thought leaders, we're just not seeing ourselves that way.
 It's important.

-The next time you have that opportunity to do a media interview, or whatever it might be to be interviewed, or to actually give the pitch yourself, do it, stand out.
+The next time you have that opportunity to do a media interview, or whatever it might be to be interviewed or to actually give the pitch yourself, do it, stand out.

-Which brings me to the next point.
+This brings me to the next point.
 I talked about this before, we need to kind of get away from this idea of being just the slide person or the slide jockey, be comfortable with actually getting in front of customers and positioning it, which means you need to have that conviction.

 That conviction comes from understanding the product, understanding your customer, and of course, understanding the content.
 The good thing is you're already building the content so you know it.
 I highly recommend that your growth goal for each of you reading this should be to think about how you can get more involved in presenting to the customers if you're not already today.
 Because it's critical.

 There's this idea that we don't really know as product marketers what we're geared towards, what we're working on.
-We want more leadership, we want more influence, but we need to actually put in the more work to get there.
+We want more leadership, we want more influence, but we need to actually put in more work to get there.

 In fact, it's going to be extra work because we don't come from a technical background in many cases.
 And if you work in the valley, a lot of it is very tech-driven.
 They want their most technical people in front of it.
 Product Marketing is often not even allowed to be in a customer meeting in many cases, but you need to help fight that.